 The Tillamook Bay Spring Chinook run starts in the middle of May and runs through June.
 These fish are typically much larger than their Columbia River cousins, and therefore very attractive.
-Because tides are very important for this fishery, and there are only so many good tides in a season, space for these trips is limited.
+Because tides are very important for this Oregon coast fishery, and there are only so many good tides in a season, space for these trips is limited.

 Spring Chinook will move their way through their coastal bays and will eventually arrive in their home rivers.
-Both the Trask River that dumps into Tillamook Bay and the Nestucca River a little further south see good numbers of Spring Chinook.
+Both the Trask River, that dumps into Tillamook Bay, and the Nestucca River, a little further south, see good numbers of Spring Chinook.
 Bobber fishing and back bouncing eggs are the methods of choice out of my 17’ Willie driftboat.

 These fish are descendants of the legendary June Hogs.
 These fish provide anglers with a fantastic meat, similar in quality to a Spring Chinook.
 The attraction is that their average size is significantly bigger.
 Seasons for these fish are typically set in Spring, so call for availability.

-This fishery gets going early and is our first stop of the Fall Salmon fishing calendar.
+This Oregon coast fishery gets going early and is our first stop of the Fall Salmon fishing calendar.
 Coho, Chinook, great facilities and half the crowds of many of our North Coast fisheries.
 Catch limits are also good compared to some of the other fisheries that we enjoy.

 This is the largest series of runs the Columbia has to offer.
 Chinook begin entering the river at the beginning of August and the Coho/Silvers are right on their tails.
 This is a very popular fishery and rightfully so.
-Buoy 10 is legendary for it’s action with double hook ups being fairly regular occurances.
+Buoy 10 is legendary for it’s action with double hook ups being fairly regular occurrences.
 Book early, dates go quickly.

-More big Columbia River Chinook get caught than any other fishery combined.
+More big Columbia River Chinook get caught here than at any other fishery combined.
 Wobblers fished between 30 and 50 feet is the tactic of choice on the outgoing tide.
 On the incoming, we’ll either troll wobblers or herring as fish suspend.
 This is a fun fishery for all, with the fishing and weather generally being good this time of year.
 My upriver bright trips are all run within 30 minutes of Portland.

 Bonneville Dam is a great place to ambush the Columbia River Fall Chinook run.
 There are several native runs that return to this area, not to mention the thousands on their way to the Snake River in Idaho.
 We back troll bait wrapped Kwikfish in this area and typically enjoy great fishing and scenery.